 – Did Emerre leaving the dungeons signify that he’d come to terms with his part in Avara’s death?
 No, unfortunately.
 Elven guilt can last an interminably long time.

 – Emerre made Dol Melerith his first stop after leaving Sangrithar.
 After thousands of years, he thought to say hello to dear old mom and dad.
 The mom part went well.
-Ilnaya was glad to have her son home again, but the dad part … well, that ‘s another story.
+Ilnaya was glad to have her son home again, but the dad part … well, that’s another story.
 The issues between Emerre and Aeris were not easily worked out.

 – Emerre spent the next three centuries in the Shadowgrim battling Dark Ones.
 At first, he fought alone.
 Eventually, he met and teamed up with a certain one-armed Elven warrior.
 Guess who?
 Yep, you got it.
 The one who couldn’t be named.
 You should have guessed right on this one.
 I mean, come on.
-How many one-armed Elven warriors entered into The Tale of Ages?
+How many one-armed Elven warriors entered into the Tale of Ages?

 – Emerre returned to the capitol, worried that it would fall to shadow.
 He had great intentions, but no one would listen to him.
 After centuries as the Gloryngael Ghoul, his credibility was shot to hell.
 Emerre remained maddeningly silent about his centuries away from the capitol, which only made matters worse.

 – When the God-Emperor ordered Maelryn into exile with Hali, Emerre saw no choice but to tag along.
 He had nothing to offer in the way of explanation that anyone would believe, so he offered none.
 That close-tongued approach didn’t exactly endear him to Hali.
-Silent tends to breed suspicion, not trust.
+Silence tends to breed suspicion, not trust.

 – The quest took the company to Pel Aesylle, where Emerre reunited with Kandol.
 The grim warrior took a chance and opened up to Kandol while Hali spent the weekend in Ardilun.
 Despite Emerre’s conviction, Kandol wouldn’t listen to what Emerre told him.
 He thought Emerre truthful, but a victim of the Dark Lord’s lies.
 Years later, Kandol told me he made a huge mistake with Emerre, one he would take back if he could have.
 For all his power and all his wisdom, Kandol was not infallible.

 – Emerre’s narrative continues in the Scales Over Sangrithar trilogy.
 In Volume 2, he pays a visit to Dol Melerith and has an emotionally charged family reunion.
-In Volume 3, the Emerre’s secrets are exposed, leading to an explosive showdown.
+In Volume 3, Emerre’s secrets are exposed, leading to an explosive showdown.

 – There’s another chapter to Emerre’s story, one covering the events after Hali’s confrontation with the God-Emperor.
 I’ll save that for later.